-The Switch supports LED indicators for Power, Console, RPS (DES-3526 only) and Port LEDs.
-The following shows the LED indicators for the DES-3526 along with an explanation of each indicator.
+The Switch supports LED indicators for Power, Console, RPS (DES-3526/3550) and Port LEDs.
+The following shows the LED indicators for the DES-3500 Series switches along with an explanation of each indicator.
 LEDs and there corresponding meanings are displayed below.

-Figure 1-3.
-LED Indicators on DES-3526
+Figure 1- 4.
+LED Indicators on DES-3526 Series switches